vivekgautham/vivekgautham.github.io/_posts/2020-04-18-variadic-templates.md

 title: "Variadic Templates"
 date: 2020-04-18
 ---
 One of the remarkable features of Modern C++ is **variadic templates**.
-This ability of templates to take variable number of was initially designed by __Douglas Gregor__ and __Jaakko Järvi__ and then standardized in Modern C++.
+Ability of templates to take variable number of was initially designed by __Douglas Gregor__ and __Jaakko Järvi__ and then standardized in Modern C++.
 This powerful tool has wide variety of cases such as recursive templates, variadic datastructures and catch-all functions.
 We'll talk about catch-all functions in this post.

 Let's create a generic print function that prints any STL containers from below.